 Students from this discipline area regularly go on to successful careers in film, television and theatre industries for example as actors, directors, theatre crew, teachers, artistic directors of their own theatre companies and other arts professionals.
-Alternatively, many students go on to postgraduate study and employment in a wide variety of professions like Kira who secured a marketing role at Derby Theatre and Andy who started his own theatre company.
+Alternatively, many students go on to postgraduate study and employment in a wide variety of professions like marketing or public relations.

-Be inspired by their journey to employment in the below videos:
+Be inspired by Andy's journey to employment in the below video:

 Please note these are graduates from the subject discipline, not the course, as it is new